magentapowa/SofaSoup/README.md

 **How SofaSoup operates.**
 ____________________________________________________________________
 There are 4 different user levels:
   - Padawan
   - Jedi
   - Council Member
   - master Yoda
-each has access to different options.

 * As a Padawan you can just browse events posted by other users and save them to your profiles save list.